picsolab/Toxic-Politics-and-TikTok-Engagement-in-the-2024-U.S.-Election/README.md

 ### 🗂 Topic Detection

 - `topic_assignment.py`
-  Assigns topics to TikTok transcripts using a keyword-matching strategy based on BertTopic and manually validated keyword list.
+  Assigns topics to TikTok transcripts using a keyword-matching strategy based on BERTopic and manually validated keyword list.

 - `topic-keywords.csv`
   Keyword definitions for 22 political topics, based on iterative validation and refinement.